pirapira/verbose-code-reading/snarky.md

 * something about linking... what is the module Ignored doing in libsnark.ml?
 * why the same module type is defined in bingings_base.ml and somewhere else (libsnrk.ml?)
 * read Gannaro et al. [38]
-* read E.  Ben-Sasson,  A.  Chiesa,  E.  Tromer,  and  M.  Virza,  “Succinct  non-interactive zero knowledge for a von neumann architecture.  from 2.4.
-* read libsnark's readme
 * why are there two bounds a and b? in Camlsnark_c.Bindings.Group_coefficients?
 I'll see when it's used.
 * Field.one should not be modifiable